4 Tips for a Successful Day on Set

 Reading your details fully and carefully is key to having a successful day on set.
 You will often be asked to arrive camera ready with your hair styled, makeup on, and dressed in your best look.

 One of the best ways to show you’re a professional Background Actor is to arrive to set on time and ready to work.
 It may seem simple, but productions have a lot to get through in a day and showing up on time helps them keep on schedule.

-That said, call times can and often do change, which is why we recommend checking for call time updates before you go to bed, when you wake up, and before you leave for set.
+That said, call times can and often do change; be sure to check for any changes before arriving to set.
 Your details will include information on how to get your call time changes.

 Don’t forget to bring a photo ID, any hair or makeup products to maintain your look, and any other items mentioned in your details.
 If you’re a member of SAG-AFTRA, be sure to bring your membership card with you.

 While on set, you will mostly be directed by the Second Assistant Director, but may also interact with a Second Second AD or a production assistant.
 Your responsibilities can vary by scene, but will often involve pantomiming with other Background Actors, moving around the set, or crossing the camera.